 What is it?

-Ford's electrification efforts may not kick into high gear until the 2021 launch of the Mustang Mach-e, but it continues to add mild-hybrid power to its model line-up in the meantime.
+Its electrification efforts may not kick into high gear until the 2021 launch of the Mustang Mach-e, but Ford continues to add mild-hybrid power to its model line-up in the meantime.
+The Ford Ford Fiesta is the latest to receive battery assistance.

 It's a familiar set-up, with a belt-driven starter motor feeding in extra torque courtesy of a small lithium ion battery that relies entirely on regenerative braking to charge itself.
 This combination cuts down on turbo lag, lets the stop/start system activate while coasting below 15mph and makes acceleration that little bit peppier.
 It has also allowed Ford to add a larger turbocharger and lower the engine's compression ratio, for what it claims are 5% efficiency gains over a non-hybrid engine.